oterrien/testing-procedure-test-case/userStories/accountService/README.md

 :speech_balloon: When a client wants to make a withdrawal for which the resulting account balance would be negative, two rules have to be implemented:
 1. if the account balance result is negative, then overdraft charges (agios) are applied on the result.
 For this example, we will consider 10% of overdraft charges.
-2. if this new result is greater than -1000, then 2 operations should be logged : withdrawal + overdraft charges
-3. if this new result is less than -1000, then the operation is forbidden
+2. if this new result is less than -1000, then the operation is forbidden

 ## User Story 6 : operations